-- Bribery means an offer, promise or provision, any request, acceptance of promise or receipt of any bribe. - A bribe is any advantage or benefit (including any item of value, service, monetary payment, or anything else, whether in a form of a personal benefit/favor or otherwise, e.g., gifts, hospitality, entertainment and invitations) offered or provided to any person, directly or indirectly, in order to: - Improperly influence or reward a desired action; - Improperly influence or reward an act in violation of a lawful duty; - Cause someone to refrain from acting to fulfill a lawful duty; - Secure any improper advantage; - Improperly influence the decision of a government or government official ("GO").
+- Bribery means an offer, promise, or provision, any request, acceptance of promise or receipt of any bribe. - In detail bribe means any advantage or benefit (including any thing of value, service, monetary payment, or anything else, whether in a form of a personal benefit/favor or otherwise, like gifts, hospitality, entertainment and invitations) offered or provided to any person, directly or indirectly, in order to: - Improperly influence or reward a desired action; - Improperly influence or reward an act in violation of a lawful duty; - Cause someone to refrain from acting in violation of a lawful duty; - Secure any improper advantage; - Or improperly influence the decision of a government or government official ("GO").